-Which traits define the plans that make the Top 30 Plans list?
-Here is a quick analysis of the factors that drove top BrightScope Ratings:
+Which traits define the plans that make the Top 30 Plans List?

 1. Generous Company Contributions:

 Company contributions are a major component of the BrightScope Rating and thus the Top 30 Plans List.
 Offering a match or profit sharing contribution to the plan is a great incentive for employees to participate and defer their salary towards retirement.
-The #1 Plan, Marathon Oil Company Thrift Plan, matches 100% of the first 7% contributed to the plan for an average Company Contribution of over $23,000 per participant.
-This generosity, in turn, helped push the average salary deferral for the plan to over $38,000 per participant.
-The average company generosity for a Top 30 Plan in 2012 is over $12,100.
+Wellington, the NFL, and Amgen were some of the most generous plans on the Top 30 List.
+The average company generosity was just under $12,000 per participant and can be in the form of a company match or profit-sharing.